RamielLtd/BadmintonsBest/content/pages/blog/air-badminton-the-complete-guide/index.md

 ## Where can I buy AirBadminton equipment?

 The BWF is currently working with Badminton equipment brands around the world to finalise the manufacturing process for the AirShuttle and the court equipment used for AirBadminton.

-That means currently there’s nowhere in-store or online to get the equipment you need.
+There's currently nowhere in-store or online to get the court equipment you need to play AirBadminton properly.
+However, the AirShuttle is available from [AirShuttle.One](https://airshuttle.one/) online right now.
+They're the first store in the world to stock the new AirShuttle, head on over to grab some.

 BWF have run some small events in Finland, China and France to let people try out the new format.
 You can see in these videos below how the court equipment is different from traditional Badminton.
 The nets are longer and need to be set up on sand, grass or hardcourt.
 You also need the court marking equipment to set up a court.
 Because it’s a new form of Badminton there isn’t any sports facility anywhere that will have court equipment or court markings for AirBadminton.